 We created Learn to Skateboard Day in 2019.
 Our mission is to encourage people to try skateboarding for the first time.

-This year Learn to Skateboard Day was on Saturday, May 22nd and featured events around the globe from California to China.
+This year Learn to Skateboard Day is on Saturday, May 21st and will feature events around the globe from California to China.

 Everyone everywhere can participate.

 ● Learn to skateboard yourself

 How you can participate in the next Learn to Skateboard Day: